 The main purposes of VIS are to:

-- Protect travelers: The Biometric technology employed by VIS allows the system to fight identity theft by detecting travelers who are using another person’s travel documents.
+- Protect travellers: The Biometric technology employed by VIS allows the system to fight identity theft by detecting visitors who are using another person’s travel documents.

 - Enhance security: The VIS system helps to prevent, detect, and investigate terrorist activities and other serious criminal offences.